Skip to content

 The shorter the feedback loop, the better, so keep your evaluation criteria few and simple.
 One of the first places to seek evaluation data is from the employees in the training program.

-Don’t wait until the training is complete
+Don’t wait until the employee training is complete

 Don’t leave your employees without feedback while they work their way through the training.
 That’s like tuning up an orchestra after the performance.
 And don’t wait until it’s over to find out what your employees think of their training, either.